 Overcoming knowledge gaps and blind spots.
 Solar project engineering is a multi-disciplinary activity.
 Producing full project designs in-house requires expertise in electrical, power and structural engineering; ac, dc and medium-voltage power systems; not to mention control systems, auxiliary power and relays.
 Moreover, products that excel in one environment or application may be suboptimal in another.
 It is not enough to have experience with individual disciplines in isolation as effective designs require an understanding of multiple disciplines holistically.

 Partnering with Pure Power Engineering

 Given the breadth of knowledge required to produce successful designs, it is very difficult for project developers or EPCs to integrate these different skills in-house.
 Fortunately, there is a one-stop shop for outsourcing these many professional engineering services.
 Pure Power Engineering not only specializes in commercial- and utility-scale solar PV and energy storage applications, but also works nationally in all major markets, states and utility services areas.
-Our fifty-person engineering team includes 45 electrical engineers and five structural engineers.
-With ten professional engineering license holders—seven electrical engineers and three structural engineers—Pure Power is licensed in 47 states.
+Our engineering team includes 80+ electrical engineers.
 Collectively, our engineering team members have greater than 250 years of solar industry experience.

 Looking to partner with a full-service engineering team that specializes in solar and energy storage applications?
 Contact Pure Power Engineering to learn more about our value-engineered design and construction drawing services.